hugovergnes/image_mae_hiera/README.md

-# video_mae_hiera
+# Image MAE for Hiera
-Hierarchical ViT applied to MAE video pre-training
+Hierarchical ViT applied to MAE image pre training

-In this project, I'm looking at applying Video MAE [1] to Hiera [2] while using much less resources.
+In this project, I'm looking at applying Image MAE [1] to Hiera [2] while using much less resources.

 If you want to learn more or have something to discuss please feel free to contact me or checkout the sources for the original research!

 # Context

-Video pre-training has been at the center of research for a lot of state of the art models, but the computational requirements are crazy.
+Image pre-training has been at the center of research for a lot of state of the art models, but the computational requirements are prohibitive.
 In the original Video MAE paper [3], they use 128 A100 GPUs!
 Very few groups can do that.

 # References